Aclaputra/company-profile/README.md

-# Apple Website Clone using only HTML & CSS - Progate Project Team.
+# Apple Website Clone using only HTML & CSS - Progate New year 2021 Bootcamp Project Team.

 # To be declared "PASS", your Webpage must have 6 of this components: